emerge-lang/compiler/llvm-backend/README.md

 ----

-The emerge vtables are essentially a hash map designed for quick access, to minimize the performance penalty on dynamic dispatch
+The emerge vtables are essentially a hash map designed for quick access, to minimize the performance penalty on dynamic dispatch.

 ### How vtables are built

 There is a vtable for each _concrete_ type; as for the concrete type all the abstract supertypes are known and can be considered.
 Each method signature/overload gets a hash-value assigned to it.
 The hash is of the same size as the targets word-size.
-Knowing all the hashes of a concrete type, the backend will find the shortest prefix of all of the hashes that still keeps them unique.
+Knowing all the hashes of a concrete type, the backend will find the shortest prefix of all the hashes that still keeps them unique.
 So e.g. these hashes:

 | Hash                 | Function          |